- New product and launches in digital health startups & businesses

 A Singapore-based startup that matches families to caregivers, Homage, launched a new service for telehealth and medical delivery.
 The company’s plan is that Homage will help elderly people and people with chronic conditions get proper care during the pandemic.

 Video game-maker Level Ex added new levels to their mobile games for doctors - to help users of Airway Ex and Pulm Ex adapt to patient scenarios that appear during the pandemic.

-Braingaze, Spain-based company that does digital therapeutic, prepares to launch its ADHD therapy app for Android, iOS, and Windows tablets.
-They say kids would be able to control the game moving their eyes, and the patterns of the movement are designed to reduce symptoms of ADHD.
+Braingaze, a Spain-based company that does digital therapeutic, prepares to launch its ADHD therapy app for Android, iOS, and Windows tablets.
+They say kids would be able to control the game by moving their eyes, and the patterns of the movement are designed to reduce symptoms of ADHD.

 Change Healthcare collaborated with Microsoft (took their cloud platform, Azure) and Adobe (their Experience Manager software) and released Connected Consumer Health suite, a Saas-based platform for financial engagement that aims to help healthcare providers smooth patient experience and make transactions within it more transparent.

 D-Link, a firm that develops surveillance tech, will launch a group temperature screening camera that can cover up to 30 individuals.
 The company intends to market it to public places.
 AI, installed along with the thermal imaging tech, will alarm if there’s a person with “elevated skin-surface temperature” (note, not “fever”) in the room.

 Philips releases a prenatal monitoring platform+wearable in America that monitors maternal heart rate, fetal heart rate, and uterine activity via a dispensable electrode patch.
 The device is developed for high-risk pregnancies.